 (Download Adobe Acrobat Reader to view or print PDF)

 Environmental Stewardship programs are open to all schools at every level (pK - technical colleges).
 The P3 Eco-Challenge recognizes and rewards schools, educators, volunteers, and students for their environmental stewardship annually.
 Another key component of Broward Schools' environmental initiatives is edible gardening.
 Programs integrate growing food into the curriculum through raised beds, hydroponics, aquaponics, and controlled environmental agriculture in schools throughout the district.

 Broward Youth Climate Summit

-January 25th, 2019, 9:00 AM–2:30 PM at Global Events Center at First Baptist Church, 416 NE 1st St, Fort Lauderdale, FL - in collaboration with the Broward County Environmental Planning and Community Resilience Division.
-The Youth Climate Summit will be organized and led by a cadre of high school students.
-It provides a platform for students to advocate for policy change and gives students a voice for promoting environmental sustainability.
-Students attending the Summit have opportunities to share their climate action plans or projects and network with each other, elected officials and scientists working on sustainability issues.
-Download the STEM+CS Environmental Programs and Initiatives brochure here.
+January 25th, 2019, 9:00 AM–2:30 PM at Global Events Center, Fort Lauderdale, FL - in collaboration with the Broward County Environmental Planning and Community Resilience Division.
+The Youth Climate Summit provided a platform for students to advocate for policy change and gave students a voice for promoting environmental sustainability.
+Students who attended the Summit had opportunities to share their climate action plans or projects and networked with each other, elected officials and scientists working on sustainability issues.

 P3 Eco-Challenge: Preserving Our Planet for Posterity - Partnership among BCPS (Applied Learning Dept., Environmental Health & Safety Dept., and Information and Technology Dept.), Broward County Environmental Planning and Community Resilience Division and the Environmental Conservation Organization.
 In its 11th year, this district-wide challenge recognizes and rewards traditional and charter BCPS schools, teachers, students, and non-instructional and custodial staff for their efforts to learn about and implement environmentally sustainable measures and green initiatives within their schools and communities.
-Over $100,000 in cash and prizes awarded. www.browardschools.com/p3
+Over $100,000 in cash and prizes have been awarded. www.browardschools.com/p3

 How Low Can You Go Challenge – In partnership with the Miami Heat, schools are challenged to find innovative ways to reduce energy consumption at each school campus in a 3-month period compared to previous years.
 Recognized by the White House, National Geographic, NOAA, and the NBA during Green Week as a highly effective and innovative model to reduce energy and water consumption. browardschools.com/howlowcanyougo